-• Lost, Damaged or Stolen iPad
+Lost, Damaged or Stolen iPad

-- If the iPad is lost, stolen, or damaged, the Principal's Office must be notified immediately. - iPads that are believed to be stolen can be tracked through Mobile Me, which the student is required to enroll in upon receiving the iPad.
+- 1. If the iPad is lost, stolen, or damaged, the Principal's Office must be notified immediately. - a.
+All iPads must be passcode protected by the user. - b. iPads that are believed to be stolen can be tracked through Mobile Me, which the student is required to enroll in upon receiving the iPad.
 Lost iPads that cannot be recovered are capable of being remotely wiped.
-The student is responsible for the \$479 cost for replacing an iPad that is lost, stolen, or damaged.
+The student is responsible for the cost of replacing an iPad that is lost, stolen, or damaged. - 2.
+The iPad is subject to routine monitoring by teachers, administrators, and the technology staff.